leancodepl/corelibrary/docs/cqrs/pipeline/index.md

     }
 ```

+!!! tip
+    To learn about ASP.NET middlewares and how you can implement them, visit [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/).

 In this code snippet, you can specify which middlewares to use for handling commands, queries, and operations.
 Several middlewares are added in the example:

 | Method                           | Middleware                             | Responsibility              |